 It's time to give you a quick update on the garden!
 We've been enjoying the bounty this year, that's for sure.
 The above photo shows some vigorously blooming oregano!
 In general, my flowers are a little more sparse than usual right now.
 I'll have to work on that and figure out some "late bloomers" that I can plant next year!
 Wild Looking Garden At the moment, I have a jungle-like flowerbed just outside one kitchen window.
 Outhouse Plant The tall plants in that bed are called, "Outhouse … [Read more...] about Garden Update

 When practicing permaculture, food and flowers can live harmoniously.
 They can even be one and the same.
 Even though we have a designated vegetable garden, we don't exclusively plant vegetables there.
 One of the joys of permaculture, as well as of gardening in general, is the endless way we can combine plants for multiple reasons.
 This is how to "stack functions," and "stack elements," which are part of the bigger picture in permaculture principles.
-Let's first dive into what "functions" … [Read more...] about Food and Flowers in Permaculture
+Let's first … [Read more...] about Food and Flowers in Permaculture

 Happy Earth Day!
 Every day should be Earth Day, don't you think?
 As much as I feel I am contributing, I feel as though I continue to fall short.
 There is always so much more I can do.
 Having taken the Permaculture class with Joel really opened our eyes.
 We thought we were doing so many of the "right things," and yet....
 One of our guest instructors asked us what was one thing we were struggling with.
 The first thing that popped into my head was, "paper."
 Said instructor … [Read more...] about Earth Day Every Day